KLOUDATIONS/Kloudations/README.md

-***Sonic the Hedgehog Area: Watch out for @NostalgicSplatterling -- you don't want to be around  this person.
-Pokemon and CP kink-havers DNI ever LOOOLLLLL !!!***
+***Watch out for @NostalgicSplatterling -- you don't want to be around this person.
+Pokemon and CP kink haver.

 Find out the rest about me on my Patreon: